Trenbolone acetate explained

 Bodybuilding

-Trenbolone acetate was never approved for use in humans and therefore guidelines for human consumption do not exist.
+Trenbolone acetate has never been approved for use in humans and therefore guidelines for human consumption do not exist.
 However, athletes and bodybuilders have been using trenbolone acetate as a physique- and performance-enhancing drug for decades.
-There are a large number of benefits as a bodybuilder through using trenbolone acetate as an AAS.
-Unlike testosterone, trenbolone acetate does not cause any fluid retention while gaining muscle mass.
-This allows bodybuilders to appear leaner, and this is why it is more commonly used whilst preparing for competitive events.
-Trenbolone acetate does not convert into an estrogenic metabolite, and this results in a lack of estrogenic side effects.
-Trenbolone enanthate is also a very commonly used AAS and lasts much longer than trenbolone acetate with intramuscular injection.
+Some argue there are many benefits for bodybuilder's using trenbolone acetate as an AAS.
+Unlike exogenous testosterone, trenbolone acetate does not cause fluid retention, so bodybuilders appear leaner; therefore, it is more commonly used during preparation for competitive events.
+Trenbolone acetate does not convert into an estrogenic metabolite; thus there are no estrogenic side effects.
+Trenbolone enanthate is a commonly used AAS and lasts much longer than trenbolone acetate with intramuscular injection.

 Medical uses

 Trenbolone acetate was never approved for use in humans and hence has no medical uses.
-However, as an AAS, it would be expected to be effective for indications in which other AAS are useful such as the treatment of conditions like androgen deficiency, wasting syndromes and muscle atrophy, and certain types of anemia.[10]
+However, as an AAS, it would be expected to be effective for treating indications in which other AAS are useful, such as androgen deficiency, wasting syndromes, muscle atrophy, and certain types of anemia.[10]

 Side effects

 Trenbolone acetate, like any other AAS, has many side effects.[6]
-[11] The strong androgenic nature of trenbolone acetate facilitates its tendency to produce virilization[6] and this is why it is not recommended for women for physique- or performance-enhancing purposes.
-The side effects of trenbolone acetate are similar to other AAS; however, the negative side effects that are specifically facilitated by trenbolone acetate are as follows.
+[11] Its strong androgenic properties stimulate virilization,[6] making it unsuitable for women pursuing physique or performance enhancement.
+The side effects of trenbolone acetate are similar to other AAS; however, the negative side effects specific to trenbolone acetate are as follows:

 Androgenic

 Trenbolone acetate has androgenic activity.[12]
-[13] Specific to the androgenic properties of trenbolone, common side effects of the AAS use include oily skin, acne, seborrhea, increased facial/body hair growth, and accelerated scalp hair loss.[6]
-These side effects strongly rely on an individual's genetics and may not always occur in every individual.
-Men susceptible to hair loss related illnesses, such as baldness have a higher chance of becoming permanently bald with the use of trenbolone acetate.[6]
-In women, voice deepening, hirsutism, clitoral enlargement, and virilization in general may occur.
+[13] Common side effects include oily skin, acne, seborrhea, increased facial or body hair growth, and accelerated scalp hair loss.[6]
+Severity of these side effects varies based on an individual's genetics.
+Men susceptible to hair loss have a higher chance of becoming permanently bald.[6]
+In women, voice deepening, hirsutism, clitoral enlargement, and general virilization may occur.

 Hypogonadism

-Trenbolone acetate contributes greatly to muscle mass and feed efficiency; however, administration of the AAS suppresses natural testosterone production; i.e., it has the potential to cause hypogonadism.[14]
-[15] This is a common effect of all AAS; the only difference is the variation in how much they suppress in comparison to others.
+Trenbolone acetate contributes greatly to development of muscle mass and feed efficiency; however, administration of any AAS suppresses natural testosterone production and therefore has the potential to cause hypogonadism.[14]
+[15]

 Cardiovascular

 Administration of any AAS can lead to cardiovascular issues.[16]
-Trenbolone acetate can have a negative and strong impact on cholesterol through suppressing both high-density lipoprotein (HDL) cholesterol and increasing low-density lipoprotein (LDL) cholesterol.[17]
-When compared to oral AAS, trenbolone acetate has a stronger negative effect on cholesterol levels.
-This negative effect is much more severe with the use of injectable AAS, particularly trenbolone acetate.[18]
+Trenbolone acetate can have a strongly negative impact on cholesterol levels by suppressing high-density lipoprotein (HDL) cholesterol production and stimulating low-density lipoprotein (LDL) cholesterol production.[17]
+When compared to oral AAS, trenbolone acetate exerts a stronger negative effect on cholesterol levels.[18]

 "Tren cough"

-The exact mechanisms underlying the cause of the tren cough are not known; however, trenbolone acetate's androgenic effect activates a variety of lipid-like active compounds which are called prostaglandins.[19]
-Many of these prostaglandins are inflammatory and vasoconstrictive.
-Prostaglandins are signalled through two varying pathways cyclooxygenase (COX) (Also known as: prostaglandin-endoperoxide synthase) and lipoxygenases (LOX) (also known as: EC 1.13.11.34, EC 1.13.11.33, etc.).[20]
-The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitor medications prescribed for hypertension.[21]
+The exact mechanisms underlying "tren cough" are not known; however, trenbolone acetate's androgenic effect activates a variety of lipid-like active compounds called prostaglandins,[19] many of which are inflammatory and vasoconstrictive.
+Prostaglandins act on two signaling pathways: cyclooxygenase (COX) (also known as prostaglandin-endoperoxide synthase) and lipoxygenase (LOX) (EC 1.13.11.34, EC 1.13.11.33, etc.).[20]
+The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitors prescribed for hypertension.[21]

 Estrogenic and progestogenic